Do you need to send money to loved ones who live in the United States? Or maybe you just need to transfer money between your U.S. bank accounts?

 In the United States, every bank account comes with two codes needed to make banking transactions.
 To move money between banks in the U.S., you need a routing number and an account number.

 These two numbers serve different purposes, so it’s important to understand your routing number vs. account number.
 Learn how the two differ from each other, as well as how you can use them to make money transfers.

 An account number is a unique identifier for each bank account.
-Similar to a phone number, but the main difference is that you usually don’t get to pick your account number.
+A bank account number is similar to a phone number, and it isn’t shared by anyone else at your bank.

-Every bank has its own routing number.
-After the money is sent to the bank, the bank looks up its customer’s account number and puts the money in the right account.
+Every bank has its own unique routing number.
+In a financial transaction, the bank will receive the funds through the routing number, look up the customer’s account number, and deposit money into the right account.

-Some banks have more than one routing number because those banks are big or merged with another bank.
-Some banks have different routing numbers for wire transfers and ACH transfers.
+However, some banks have more than one routing number.
+This happens with big banks or when banks merge with another bank.
+Some banks might have different routing numbers for wire transfers and ACH transfers, too.